Posted on Monday, November 15th, 2021 at 2:14 am

 Get the Help You Need

 The insurance companies have teams of lawyers on their side in these cases, so the best thing you can do to get your claim approved is to have a good lawyer representing you.
-The team at Abell and Capitan Law has been handling disability claims for many years, and we specialize exclusively in employment disability claims.
+The team at Capitan Law has been handling disability claims for many years, and we specialize exclusively in employment disability claims.
 This ensures we know the best way to handle your case, and get you through the insurance company’s hoops.